zetu25/moteur-de-recherche/README.md

 All the following commands should be run within a terminal

-# you should install all python dependencies by running
+# install all python dependencies by running

 pip install -r requirements.txt --user